michelesr/thesis/notes/index.md

 4) Modern web-applications stacks:
   - docker engine and containers
   - docker-compose: a tool made for developers
-  - the importance of a standardized environment
+  - the relevance of a reproducible environment
-  - gasistafelice and sbcatalog stacks
+  - gasistafelice and sbcatalog architectures

 5) Browsers tests:
   - PhantomJS and CasperJS